-The State Botanical Garden’s Mimsie Lanier Center for Native Plant Studies lies within the floodplain of the Middle Oconee River.
-In years when the river overflows its banks, this area and the adjacent forest is temporarily submerged beneath several feet of water.
+The Middle Oconee River forms the southern border of the State Botanical Garden and the Mimsie Lanier Center for Native Plant Studies lies within its floodplain.
+In years when the river overflows its banks, the floodplain is temporarily submerged for days or weeks.
 The floodplain forest is a diverse plant community that is adapted to the soils and hydrology of this dynamic riparian habitat.

 Unfortunately, our floodplain forest, and thousands of acres like it along the Middle Oconee River, have been taken over by a ruthless invader — Chinese Privet (Ligustrum sinense).
 Chinese Privet produces small fruits that are dispersed by birds and probably by floodwaters as well.
 Once established in a forest understory, Chinese Privet can spread rapidly, forming thickets that exclude other species and casting a dense shade that discourages the growth of native plants.

-Our effort to remove Chinese Privet from the State Botanical Garden floodplain involves three steps: (1) removing the privet from the forest understory using a mechanical chipper on treads; (2) spraying the privet with herbicide as it re-sprouts; and (3) restoring diversity to the forest understory by planting native species of shrubs, grasses, sedges and wildflowers that we have propagated from locally collected seed.
-We will evaluate the success of these out-plantings so that we can recommend species for use on other floodplain restoration sites in the Piedmont.
+Our effort to remove Chinese Privet from the State Botanical Garden floodplain involves three steps: (1) removing the aboveground stems of the Chinese Privet with a mulching tractor that runs on tracks, which reduces impact to floodplain soil; (2) spraying the privet with herbicide as it re-sprouts; and (3) restoring diversity to the forest understory by planting native species of shrubs, grasses, sedges and wildflowers that we have propagated from locally collected seed.
+Scientists at the Mimsie Lanier Center will evaluate the success of these out-plantings so that we can recommend species for other floodplain restoration sites in the Piedmont.
 These efforts are currently supported in large part by a grant from the U.S. Institute of Museum and Library Services.

 Piedmont Prairie Restoration and Research at the State Botanical Garden of Georgia